GDGVIT/truthsense-ml/docs/audio/pipeline.md

    → See [Transcription](transcription.md)

 3. **Baseline Definition**
-   - The first *N* seconds of audio are isolated.
+   - The first 5% of audio is isolated.
    - Baseline metrics (pitch, energy, fluency, syllable rate, etc.) are computed.
    - All subsequent metrics are interpreted **relative to this baseline**.